emrec93/mostly-ai-challenge/README.md

 ### Step 3:

+Note: for this test, I've included a screenshot functionality, which captures the "SEND MESSAGE" button before/after hover to assert the color change.
+These will be generated under screenshots/btn-(before/after).png on your local machine but wont be included in the repo (.gitignore).

 1. Go to page https://mostly.ai/
 2. Click “Contact” item under the “Company” bookmark
 3. Fill following fields: